CQ(LOCAL) - TECHNOLOGY RESOURCES

 - Educate students about cyberbullying awareness and response and about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms.

-Each District computer with internet access and the District's network systems shall have filtering devices or software that blocks access to visual depictions that are obscene, pornographic, inappropriate for students, or harmful to minors, as defined by the federal Children's Internet Protection Act and as determined by the Superintendent or designee.
+Each District computer with internet access and the District's network systems shall have filtering devices or software that blocks access to visual depictions that are obscene, pornographic, inappropriate for students, or harmful to minors, as defined by the federal Children's Internet Protection Act and as determined by the Superintendent.

-The Superintendent or designee shall enforce the use of such filtering devices.
-Upon approval from the Superintendent or designee, an authorized technology staff member may disable the filtering device for bona fide research or other lawful purpose.
+The Superintendent shall enforce the use of such filtering devices.
+Upon approval from the Superintendent, an authorized technology staff member may disable the filtering device for bona fide research or other lawful purpose.

 Electronic mail transmissions and other use of the District's technology resources by students, employees, and members of the public shall not be considered private.
 Designated District staff shall be authorized to monitor the District's technology resources at any time to ensure appropriate use.